 - Clinical attendance is mandatory.
 The student's ability to learn and practice the standards of client care in the clinical setting demonstrates the understanding of the learning outcomes for the clinical course. - Absenteeism A maximum of one clinical absence is allowed per clinical course.
-Missing a second absence will cause you to fail the course.
+A second absence will result in failure of the course.
 See absence definitions below. - All clinical absences must be made up during the week of finals. - Time management is a necessary skill for a professional nurse and is expected in the workplace.
-It is a skill you will practice by arriving promptly and ready for instruction on client care in your clinical experience. - Students are required to be on time for clinical and to stay for the entire time of the scheduled clinical experience. - Tardiness, if a student is more than 15 minutes late for clinical experience, the student will be sent home and will receive an absence for the clinical day. - Clinical Make Up If a student misses a clinical day, the student will be required to make up the missed clinical day at the end of the semester. - Client safety is the responsibility of the clinical faculty.
+The student will practice this skill by arriving promptly and fully prepared for instruction in client care during each clinical experience. - Students are required to be on time for clinical and to stay for the entire time of the scheduled clinical experience. - Tardiness, if a student is more than 15 minutes late for a clinical experience, the student will be sent home and will receive an absence for the clinical day. - Clinical Make Up If a student misses a clinical day, the student will be required to make up the missed clinical day at the end of the semester.

+• Client safety is the responsibility of the clinical faculty.
 Any student who is unable to fully participate in the clinical experience by providing safe and effective care to clients will be dismissed from the clinical day and it will be recorded as a clinical absence.